Circle actions on UHF-absorbing $C^*$-algebras: The Rokhlin property: rigidity and genericity

-The definition of the \Rp\ for finite groups was originally introduced by Izumi in \cite{izumi finite group actions I}, although a similar notion has been studied by Herman and Jones in \cite{herman jones} for $\Z_2$ actions on UHF-algebras, and by Herman and Ocneanu in \cite{herman ocneanu automorphisms with rp} for integer actions.
-The Rokhlin property also played a crucial role in the classification of finite group actions on von Neumann algebras.\\ Izumi's definition is in terms of central sequences and therefore one gets positive elements $b_g$ for $g$ in $G$ such that the following quantities are abitrarily small for all $g$ and $h$ in $G$ and all $a$ in $F$: \bi\item $\|\alpha_g(b_h)-b_{gh}\|$ \item $\|b_ga-ab_g\|$ \item $\left\|1-\sum\limits_{g\in G}b_g\right\|$ \item $\|b_gb_h-\delta_{g,h}b_g\|$\ei However, using that $C(G)$ is semiprojective (see Definition 14.1.1 in \cite{Loring}), it is easy to see that the two definitions are equivalent whenever the algebra is separable. \\ The following is part of Proposition 2.14 in \cite{phillips freeness of actions}, and we include the proof for the convenience of the reader.
-This result should be compared with Example \ref{eg restriction on S1} and Example \ref{eg restriction on pi ca}.
+The definition of the \Rp\ for finite group actions on \ca s was originally introduced by Izumi in \cite{Izu_RpI}, although a similar notion has been studied by Herman and Jones in \cite{HerJon_period} for $\Z_2$ actions on UHF-algebras, and by Herman and Ocneanu in \cite{HerOcn_StabInteg} for integer actions.
+The Rokhlin property also played a crucial role in the classification of finite group actions on von Neumann algebras.\\ The following is part of Proposition 2.14 in \cite{Phi_survey}, and we include the proof for the convenience of the reader.
+This result should be compared with \autoref{eg restriction on S1} and \autoref{eg restriction on pi ca}.